Meshclan1/cloud-monitoring-dashboard/README.md

 - Understanding AWS free tier limits
 - Documenting cloud project from start to beginning via Github

+**Cost Management Lessons:**

+- Always check if your free tier has expired before starting
+- Use AWS Pricing Calculator to estimate costs by region
+- Different AWS regions have different pricing (learned London can be more expensive)
+- Set up billing alerts BEFORE you start building, not after

 **General Lessons:**

-- Project setup time via GitHub can be improved upon
 - Start simple and add features gradually
-- Test everything before calling it "done"
+- Test everything before marking it as completed
-- Documentation is important (learned this the hard way!)
+- Documentation is important!
+- Regional selection affects both cost and latency
-- Cost monitoring should be built in from the start using AWS pricing calculator
+- Cost monitoring should be built in from day one

 ## 🚀 Future Improvements

-**Next steps:**
+**What I'd do differently next time:**

+- Check free tier status and regional pricing before any AWS work
+- Set up cost alerts on day one
 - Add more types of alerts (disk space, network issues)
 - Create better-looking dashboards connected to a python module or using javascript libraries
 - Set up automatic responses to common problems